lawrennd/snippets/_information-game/includes/inertia-information-component.md

 \notes{Where $V(\boldsymbol{\theta}_X)$ represents the potential information defined by the curvature of the entropy landscape.}

-\notes{These conservation laws can be derived from the conditional mutual information through the relationship:}
+\notes{These conservation laws can be derived from the conditional mutual information through the relationship}
 $$
 \frac{\text{d}}{\text{d}\tau}I(X_1;M|X_0) = 0
 $$

-\notes{When this condition holds under specific symmetry transformations.
-This is analogous to Noether's theorem in physics, but derived from information-theoretic principles where conservation emerges from the structure of the Fisher geometry rather than being imposed as physical law.}​​​​​​​​​​​​​​​​
+\notes{when this condition holds under specific symmetry transformations.
+This is analogous to Noether's theorem in physics [@Noether-invariante18], but derived from information-theoretic principles where conservation emerges from the structure of the Fisher geometry rather than being imposed as physical law.
+The key insight, following Noether's approach, is that the symmetries of the information geometry that determine the conserved quantities of the system.}

 \subsection{Connecting to Fisher Information Geometry}